Aspher0/GilTransferer/README.md

 - Make it so that you can skip a character in queue if it fails somewhere, to continue processing other chars even if one fails.
 - Add a skip current task button in case of stalling, for "manual debugging" ?
 - Add a button to process the whole scenaro (Setup Mannequin, then process buyers)
-- Add post processing on seller, buyer and all buyers complet (When character finishes buying, when seller finishes setting up mannequin or when all buyers have bought all slots: send a command, move somewhere ...)
+- Add post processing on seller, buyer, autoretainer post process and all buyers complet (When a character finishes buying, when the seller finishes setting up mannequin, when all buyers have bought all slots or on autoretainer post process when you finish sending submarines etc: send a command, move somewhere, do something ...)
 - Add usage instructions